 Some of the most obvious signs of neglect (e.g. children being thin, dirty or not wearing a coat) are not in themselves indicators of abuse.
-However, if, over time, a pupil is not receiving an adequate level of care and supervision appropriate to their age, it may indicate that the pupil is being neglected.
+However, if, over time, it is clear that a pupil is not receiving an adequate level of care and supervision appropriate to their age, it may indicate that the pupil is being neglected.
 The following are general and age-specific signs of neglect: